PercentEquals/CLL/VisualStudioCode/README.md

 ## Instalation

-Because this extension is not avaiable on Visual Studio Marketplace, You need to install it manually.
+Because this extension is not available on Visual Studio Marketplace, You need to install it manually.
 Simply put `cll-extension` directory into `.vscode/extensions`.
 This directory can be found in:

 - Windows: `%USERPROFILE%\.vscode\extensions`